gschool-blue-ocean/admissions-hub/README.md

 - Created profile page with info about each user and ability to modify account settings
 - Major reorganization of code architecture and implemented industry standard practices for extensible, readible code reducing the overall techincal debt of the project
 - Fixed dozens of bugs that caused application to crash, expedited and streamlined data transfer between the database and back-end, cleaned up various CSS styling issues, and updated the ui elements related to statistical tracking to reflect current and any future events
-- Implemented Pupeteer test suite to automate testing of the application
+- Implemented Puppeteer test suite to automate testing of the application

 #### Archived cohort video presentations: